HL7/fhir-saner/input/pagecontent/measure_group_covid19_deaths.md

 Measure Developers **should** consider the order of presentation of groups within measures.
 While this walkthrough follows the original order in which the groups are presented, a different order would present the groups and populations which need to be computed first to the implementer.
-This reduces opportunities for congitive overload, simplifies implementations and avoid errors.
+This reduces opportunities for cognitive overload, simplifies implementations and avoid errors.

 ```
  * with group[2].population[0].criteria do